- Employee relations play a crucial role in maintaining a positive relationship between the organization and its employees.

 Once you implement a technological solution that suits the needs of managers and employees, learn how to efficiently follow through with your plan.
 Adams offered the following tips for HR professionals to make sure they're communicating well with their employees.

 - Perform a communication audit.
 This will help you understand how to best communicate with employees today, what's working and what's not.

-- Create a multi-channel communication strategy.
-Base this on the "fit to purpose" model.
-No single channel will meet your communication needs.
+- Create a multichannel communication strategy.
+Base this on the fit-to-purpose model.
+No single channel will meet all your communication needs.

 - Provide a single platform for employer-to-employee communication.
-Make sure it supports the model and mitigates possible challenge
+Make sure it supports the model and mitigates possible challenges.

 - Use behavioral insights to gauge impact and effectiveness.
 Have an analytics platform that provides data on trends and employee engagement.